kubestellar/kubestellar/docs/content/direct/architecture.md

 - Binding Controller - one client connected to the WDS and one (or more in the future) to connect to one or more ITS shards.

     - The WDS-connected client is used to start the dynamic informers/listers for workload objects and KubeStellar control objects in the WDS.

     - The OCM-connected client is used to start informers/listers for OCM ManagedClusters.
 This is a temporary state until cluster inventory abstraction is implemented and decoupled from OCM (and then this client should be removed and we would need to use client to inventory space).

-    - This controller maintains an internal data structure called the `BindingResolver` that tracks what `Binding` _should_ correspond to each `BindingPolicy`, and uses it to make that so.
+    - This controller maintains an internal data structure called the `BindingPolicyResover` that tracks what `Binding` _should_ correspond to each `BindingPolicy`, and uses it to make that so.

 - Status controller - one client connected to the WDS and one connected to the ITS; also uses informer-like services from the